The computational landscape of permutation patterns: The impact of the pattern length

 \section{The impact of the pattern length}

-\ppm can be solved in $\mathcal{O}(n^k)$ time by exhaustive search.
-This trivial upper bound has been improved by Ahal and Rabinovich to $\mathcal{O}(n^{0.47k+o(k)})$.
-Such a result shows membership in the class \xp with respect to the parameter $k$, the length of $P$.
-The question arises whether an \fpt algorithm is possible, i.e. an algorithm with a runtime of $f(k)\cdot n^{\mathcal{O}(1)}$.
-In this section we are going to show that this is likely not to be the case for \textsc{Vincular, Bivincular} and \textsc{Mesh} \ppm.
+\ppm can be solved in $\mathcal{O}(n^k)$ time by exhaustive search, where $k$ is the length of $P$.
+This trivial upper bound has been improved first by Albert et al.\ to $\bigO(n^{1+2k/3}\cdot\log n)$~\cite{springer:AlbertAAH01} and then to $\bigO(n^{0.47k+o(k)})$ by Ahal and Rabinovich~\cite{DBLP:journals/siamdm/AhalR08}.
+In a recent breakthrough result, Guillemot and Marx have shown that \ppm can be solved by an \fpt algorithm~\cite{guillemotmarx2013ppmfpt}.
+Its runtime is $2^{\bigO(k^2\cdot \log k)}\cdot n$.
+In this section we are going to show that such a result is likely not to be achievable for \textsc{Vincular, Bivincular} and \textsc{Mesh} \ppm.
 This is done by showing \w{1}-hardness with respect to the parameter $k$.
 First, we show that \textsc{Mesh} \ppm and therefore all other problems studied in this paper are contained in \w{1}.